-As our bush flight prepared to land in the Linyanti Concession we could see huge herds of elephants deep in the Linyanti swamps.
+As our bush flight prepared to land in the Linyanti Concession, we could see huge herds of elephants deep in the Linyanti swamps.
 The sight was dizzying as it seemed to be an innumerable amount of elephants.
-It took us by surprise, but the remote concession in Northern Botswana that borders Chobe National Park is known for its huge herds of elephant.
+It took us by surprise, but the remote concession in Northern Botswana that borders Chobe National Park is known for its huge herds of elephants.

-Our first stop was at African Bush Camps’ Linyanti Ebony Camp situated on the banks of the Linyanti Channel.
-The private concession gave us the promise of exclusivity in one of the most fabulous places to go on safari.
+Our first stop was at African Bush Camps’ Linyanti Ebony Camp, situated on the banks of the Linyanti Channel.
+The private concession promised exclusivity in one of the most fabulous places to go on safari.

 It’s tough to think of a better place for a safari than African Bush Camp’s private concession located in the greater region known as Linyanti, located between the Greater Chobe National Park and the Okavango Delta.
 It all plays into an ecosystem that is interlinked as the Linyanti Channel.

 Over the years this extremely remote region of Botswana has grown in popularity for the access to wildlife it provides.
 We’d heard that it was a magical region to go on safari, and it truly was.

 African wild dogs have always been a favorite animal of ours and for good reason.
 Close to our camp at Linyanti was a pack of eight that gave us plenty of entertainment.
 After spotting them one evening our expert guides, Dutch and 007, set us up to find the pack the next morning.
 Which we managed to find in no time while on the hunt.

 The first glimpse came as an impala darted through the bush.
 Not far behind, the dogs came flying through the bush in pursuit.
 They yipped, howled, and barked in excitement as Africa’s most successful hunters coordinated their pursuit.